Sonic the Hedgehog CD

-Returning from the original game are the plethora of item boxes scattered throughout each level.
+Returning from the original game are the plethora of Item Boxes scattered throughout each level.
 Just as in the first Sonic the Hedgehog, a grand total of five can be discovered, each with its own benefits.
 If a player either jumps or rolls into one, the reward is given instantaneously.
-Finding one with an image of a ring gives a total of ten to Sonic's overall ring count, offering him protection if he happens to be struck by an enemy or obstacle.
-The hazy shield icon grants a barrier of protection to the player, protecting them from getting hit once without the fear of losing any rings.
+Finding one with an image of a Ring gives a total of ten to Sonic's overall ring count, offering him protection if he happens to be struck by an enemy or obstacle.
+The hazy Shield icon grants a barrier of protection to the player, protecting them from getting hit once without the fear of losing any Rings.

-These permutations in level design reflect on the way the levels are built in Sonic CD, for while you can storm through a level for the fastest time possible, the multi-layer design can force the player to explore every nook and cranny within, not just for secret rooms and item boxes, but for items that can change the way a level works.
+These permutations in level design reflect on the way the levels are built in Sonic CD, for while the player can storm through a level for the fastest time possible, the multi-layer design can force the player to explore every nook and cranny within, not just for secret rooms and item boxes, but for items that can change the way a level works.

-The badnik army that fills each zone is also affected by any given time frame Sonic is within.
-In the present, the robots that Eggman has created have already been in operation for some time, and while most will function just like new, occasionally a broken down one will be found, with its look and attack pattern slightly modified, generally being an easier enemy to overcome.
-In the "bad future", the rundown versions are the only ones populating the area.
-In the past, each robot is shiny and new, as they are still being created.
-However, if Eggman's robot-making machine is destroyed and Sonic ventures into the "good future", not a single badnik will be seen, only the naturally occurring traps such as spikes being in his way to winning the level.
+The Badnik army that fills each Zone is also affected by any given time frame Sonic is within.
+In the Present, the robots that Eggman has created have already been in operation for some time, and while most will function just like new, occasionally a broken down one will be found, with its look and attack pattern slightly modified, generally being an easier enemy to overcome.
+In the "Bad Future", the run-down versions are the only ones populating the area.
+In the Past, each robot is shiny and new, as they are still being created.
+However, if Eggman's robot-making machine is destroyed and Sonic ventures into the "Good Future", not a single Badnik will be seen, only the naturally occurring traps such as spikes being in his way to winning the level.

-Using a psuedo-Mode 7 effect and showcasing the power of the Mega-CD, the goal is to destroy all of the UFOs flying about in the level before time runs out.
+Using a pseudo-Mode 7 effect and showcasing the power of the Mega-CD, the goal is to destroy all of the UFOs flying about in the level before time runs out.
 When the counter goes down to 20 seconds, an extra blue UFO will appear, which will give Sonic extra time to finish the level if he can destroy it.
 If all seven Time Stones are collected, the good ending and its related animated winning sequence will appear, regardless of how many Eggman's machines were destroyed during the game.

-Another destroyable item hidden in each of the past variants of the first two Zones (except in the final level) are projectors featuring the image of Metal Sonic tormenting the animals found in the classic games.
+Another destroyable item hidden in each of the past variants of the first two Zones of a Round (except in the final level) are projectors featuring the image of Metal Sonic tormenting the animals found in the classic games.
 Putting an end to his holographic reign of terror will cause the animals to be free, populating the rest of the Zone.
 Though not necessary for either ending, if one goes through and finds all twelve, a message touting the status of a super player will be shown after the end credits.

-A new mode introduced in Sonic the Hedgehog CD, Time Attack is as the name implies, giving the player the option to run through any particular zone as fast as possible, the best times being recorded in the Mega-CD's RAM for posterity.
-Once a level has been completed in the main game, it becomes available in the Time Attack screen, though only the "present" version of Zone's 1 and 2 are accessible, with each field stripped of its Time Warp posts.
-Though basic enough, the mode serves an important purpose, offering up a collection of bonus features to be unlocked if the total time for all zones is under a certain point:
+A new mode introduced in Sonic the Hedgehog CD, Time Attack is as the name implies, giving the player the option to run through any particular Zone as fast as possible, the best times being recorded in the Mega-CD's RAM for posterity.
+Once a level has been completed in the main game, it becomes available in the Time Attack screen, though only the "Present" version of Zone's 1 and 2 are accessible, with each field stripped of its Time Warp posts.
+Though basic enough, the mode serves an important purpose, offering up a collection of bonus features to be unlocked if the total time for all Zones is under a certain point: